RL-RIG: A Generative Spatial Reasoner via Intrinsic Reflection: Experiments

 \textbf{Unlike traditional metrics that measure image similarity, our IoU-based evaluation specifically targets spatial relationship fidelity.} This approach enables us to differentiate between images that merely appear visually similar to ground truth and those that accurately represent the specified spatial relationships.
 In contrast, traditional pixel-level metrics like IS and FID fail to capture the critical spatial configurations that define success in our problem setting.

 The score of VLM-judge is defined in the same way as \autoref{checker}.
 Specifically, LLM would evaluate the number of relationships from the prompt that is satisfied in the picture, which emphasizes faithfulness to the prompt instead of the “ground truth” pictures most models use. \textbf{Instinctively, we believe there are no ground truth pictures in image generation.
-Any picture that satisfies the requirements in the prompt should be well accepted.} Here, we employ ReFT (a reasoning VLM based on Qwen2.5) and GPT-4o as two VLM judges for meta-evaluation, separately.
+Any picture that satisfies the requirements in the prompt should be well accepted.} Here, we employ Qwen3-VL-Thinking and GPT-4o as two VLM judges for meta-evaluation, separately.